Miltos-90/EU_Electricity_Price_Forecasting/README.md

 This corresponds to a total of 20 different bidding zones, or $20 \times 24 = 480$ hourly prices (targets).
 The [data](https://doi.org/10.25832/time_series/2020-10-06) used for this task contains different kinds of timeseries relevant for power system modelling.
 Namely electricity consumption, as well as wind and solar power generation and capacities.
 The data is aggregated either by country, control area or bidding zone.
 Geographical coverage includes the EU and some neighbouring countries.
-All variables are provided in hourly resolution, provided by TSOs and power exchanges via ENTSO-E Transparency, covering the period 2015-mid 2020.
+All variables are provided in hourly resolution by TSOs, and power exchanges are provided via ENTSO-E Transparency, covering the period between 2015-mid 2020.
-Several notebook provide more insight on the available timeseries and collection process [here](https://doi.org/10.25832/time_series/2020-10-06).
+Additional information on the available data can be found [here](https://doi.org/10.25832/time_series/2020-10-06).
-After the EDA process detailed in the notebooks of this repo (see notebooks folder), 438 variables have been retained (excluding electricity prices) and will be used to forecast electricity prices.
+Following the EDA process (see notebooks folder for the corresponding notebooks), 438 variables have been retained (excluding electricity prices) and will be used for the forecasting.
-In addition, information regading national/religious holidays of various countries has also been used ([source](https://www.timeanddate.com/)).
+In addition, information regading national/religious holidays of the various countries has also been used ([source](https://www.timeanddate.com/)).

 ## Libraries